- Academic Calendar

-Consult the MIT Bulletin (Course Catalogue) for detailed information about General Institute Requirements for undergraduate students, general graduate degree requirements, and specific degree programs and requirements.
+Consult the MIT Bulletin (Course Catalog) for detailed information about General Institute Requirements for undergraduate students, general graduate degree requirements, and specific degree programs and requirements.
 You will find contact information and links to departmental websites in the descriptions of degree programs.

 All classes and exams are conducted in accordance with regulations adopted by the Faculty, which are commonly known as term regulations.
 Undergraduate students will also find this information in the Academic Guide, which has been prepared by the Committee on Academic Performance (CAP) and the Office of Faculty Support (OFS).

 For general questions regarding the Catalog, please write to firstname.lastname@example.org.

 1 unit ≈ 14 hours of work per term

 Represented by a series of three numbers (example: 3-2-7)